-‘The swans have it all to themselves’: Pandemic turns summer into European tourism’s leanest season
+Pandemic turns summer into European tourism’s leanest season

 “The swans have it all to themselves,” muttered Michiel Michielsens as he slowed his boat behind a bank of swans on a city canal.
 On a normal day — not like the one when he had 114 customers instead of 1,200 — tourists instead of birds would rule the waters.
 Now a boat could be seen showing a single couple around instead of its normal load of 40 people.

 For tourists who can live with wearing masks for hours, there are some advantages.
 In Bruges, it extends to the city’s famed museums, where the medieval Flemish Primitives take center stage.
-Instead of craning over other tourists flashing smartphones, any visitor could now be alone for minutes on end to study in detail one of Jan Van Eyck’s most famous pictures, “Our Lady with the Child Jesus, St. George, St. Donaas and canon van der Paele.”
+Instead of craning over other tourists flashing smartphones, any visitor could now be alone for minutes on end to study in detail one of Jan Van Eyck’s most famous pictures “Our Lady with the Child Jesus, St. George, St. Donaas and canon van der Paele.”

 All this is bittersweet to museum officials though.
 Across Europe, just about all have had to close for months early this year, and the outlook is bleak.